Auto dialer Vs Predictive dialer: What distinguishes the two?

 A predictive dialer dials numbers a few moments before your agent ends the previous call by estimating your agent’s call duration.
 This ensures the dialer dials the number just in time so your agent can get on the call within 3 seconds.

 A predictive dialer lets you make 110 calls per hour with this dialing mechanism.
-It also considers multiple factors such as
+It considers multiple factors before dialing numbers, such as

 - The number of agents,